rudderlabs/keydb/README.md

 # Known issues

-* Scaling operations have not been tested during failures (e.g. operator crash, nodes crash, etc...)
+* Scaling operations have not been tested during failures (e.g. scaler crash, nodes crash, etc...)
 * New nodes are to be created first before scaling
 * Creating and uploading snapshots isn't optimal at the moment
 * Compaction is creating latencies at times